Nef partitions for codimension 2 weighted complete intersections: Introduction

 In~\cite{Gi97} (see also~\cite{HV00}) Givental defined a Landau--Ginzburg model for a Fano complete intersection $X$ in a smooth toric variety.
 This Landau--Ginzburg model is a precisely described quasi-projective family over $\Aff^1$.
 Givental proved that an \emph{$I$-series} for~$X$, that is a generating series of genus $0$ one-pointed Gromov--Witten invariants that count rational curves lying on~$X$, provides a solution of Picard--Fuchs equation of the Landau--Ginzburg model.
 Givental's construction may be used for smooth well formed complete intersections in weighted projective spaces (as well as it is expected to work for complete intersections in varieties that admit ``good'' toric degenerations like Grassmannians, see~\cite{Ba04} and~\cite{BCFKS98}) in the same way as for complete intersections in smooth toric varieties, see~\S\ref{section:NEF} below for details.

 The key ingredient in Givental's construction is a notion of \emph{nef partition}.
-Let us describe it for the case we are mostly interested in, that is for complete intersections in weighted projective spaces.
+Let us describe it for the case we are mostly interested in, that is for complete intersections in weighted projective spaces (we refer the reader to~\cite{Do82} and~\cite{IF00} for the definitions and basic information about weighted projective spaces and complete intersections therein).
 Let $X$ be a smooth well formed Fano complete intersection of hypersurfaces of degrees $d_1,\ldots,d_c$ in $\PP(a_0,\ldots,a_n)$.

 \begin{definition} A \emph{nef partition} for the complete intersection $X$ is a splitting

 such that $\sum_{j\in S_i} a_j=d_i$ for every $i=1,\ldots,c$.
 The nef partition is called \emph{nice} if there exists an index $r\in S_0$ such that $a_r=1$. \end{definition}